tsunghsiang/taco-cloud/readme.md

 # Spring in Action Note

-# Ch 1.
+# Part 1.
 Getting Started with Spring

 ## Definition of Spring
 > The Spring itself is actually a container of an application context that creates or manages beans applied by an application.